 Candidates for treatment with prostate seed implant alone, as monotherapy, include those for whom there is a significant likelihood that their prostate cancer could be encompassed by the dose distribution from permanent prostate seed implant alone.
-Patients with a significant risk of disease outside of the implant volume may benefit from the addition of external-beam irradiation and/or androgen deprivation therapy.
+Patients with a significant risk of disease outside of the implant volume may benefit from the addition of external-beam irradiation and/or androgen deprivation therapy (ADT).
 Specific treatment schemas are evolving, as there are conflicting data regarding the efficacy of combined therapies relative to monotherapy.
 Consequently, it is suggested that each facility establish and follow its own practice parameters.
 Ongoing clinical trials will help to better define indications.

 A number of different risk stratification systems exist.
-The majority of these systems divide patients with prostate cancer into low-risk, intermediate-risk, and high-risk groups according to pretreatment prostate-specific antigen (PSA) level, Gleason score, and clinical stage [13, 14].
-The volume of cancer on the prostate biopsy specimen also has been shown to affect biochemical outcome and may prove to be useful in further subdividing the established risk categories [15, 16].
-The National Comprehensive Cancer Network risk criteria are the most commonly cited and represent the standard for most modern clinical trials [17].
+The majority of these systems divide prostate cancer patients into low-risk, intermediate-risk, and high-risk groups according to pretreatment prostate-specific antigen (PSA) level, Gleason score, and clinical stage [13,14].
+The volume of cancer on the prostate biopsy specimen also has been shown to affect biochemical outcome and may prove to be useful in further subdividing the established risk categories [15,16].
+The National Comprehensive Cancer Network (NCCN) risk criteria are the most commonly cited and represent the standard for most modern clinical trials [17].
 Given the heterogeneity that exists within each of the risk groups, some risk classification systems are now substratifying the classic risk groups to very low, low, favorable intermediate, unfavorable intermediate, high, and very high risk.
-Monotherapy is sufficient treatment for patients with low-risk prostate cancer.
-The suitability of LDR brachytherapy as monotherapy for patients with both favorable and unfavorable intermediate-risk prostate cancer has been established by the level 1 data in RTOG 02-32.
-[18-24].
-Focal (partial gland) brachytherapy is also being evaluated in the low- and favorable intermediate-risk prostate cancer population but at the present time is considered experimental and should only be performed in the setting of a clinical trial [21].
-It should be noted that focal ablative techniques (cryoablation, high intensity focused ultrasound, transurethral ultrasound ablation of the prostate, irreversible electroporation, photodynamic therapy, and laser ablation) are increasingly used by urologists and interventional radiologists for a range of prostate cancer indications; by the same token, focal brachytherapy techniques would not ultimately be eligible for the same indications.
-At the present time, most high-risk brachytherapy protocols include supplemental external beam with or without androgen suppression [18, 25].
-Retrospective studies have reported favorable outcomes comparing brachytherapy with radical prostatectomy and external-beam radiation therapy alone in the high-risk population [6, 7, 9, 10, 26].
-Randomized controlled data demonstrate superior biochemical control when dose escalation is achieved with brachytherapy boost compared with external-beam therapy alone [2], although the addition of a brachytherapy boost is associated with a higher incidence of acute and late genitourinary toxicity [27].
+Monotherapy is sufficient treatment for low-risk prostate cancer patients.
+Assuming good implant quality, there are emerging data showing that intermediate-risk patients with favorable characteristics may also be adequately treated with monotherapy [18-25].
+Focal (partial gland) brachytherapy is also being evaluated in the low- and favorable intermediate-risk prostate cancer population but at the present time is considered experimental and should only be performed in the setting of a clinical trial [22].
+At the present time, most high-risk brachytherapy protocols include supplemental external beam with or without androgen suppression [18,26].
+Retrospective studies have reported favorable outcomes comparing brachytherapy with radical prostatectomy and external-beam radiation therapy alone in the high-risk population [6,7,9,10,27].
+Randomized controlled data demonstrate superior biochemical control when dose escalation is achieved with brachytherapy boost compared with external-beam therapy alone [2], though the addition of a brachytherapy boost is associated with a higher incidence of acute and late genitourinary toxicity [28].

 External-beam treatment volume and the role of androgen suppression are areas of controversy.
-Extrapolation from external-beam radiation therapy data suggests that there may be a potential role for androgen suppression in patients with factors that place them at high risk of metastasis but two separate studies found no need for androgen suppression or external-beam radiation [28-30].
-The role and duration of androgen suppression therapy in intermediate-risk and high-risk patients treated with brachytherapy have not been established [31].
+Extrapolation from external-beam radiation therapy data suggests that there may be a potential role for androgen suppression in patients with factors that place them at high risk of metastasis [29-31].
+However, the role and duration of androgen suppression therapy in intermediate-risk and high-risk patients treated with brachytherapy have not been established [32].

 When supplemental external-beam radiation therapy is used, the optimal treatment volume has not been established.
 Some investigators advocate the treatment of a whole-pelvic field in higher-risk patients.
-Other investigators believe an involved field around the prostate and immediately adjacent structures is appropriate [32-34].
+Other investigators believe an involved field around the prostate and immediately adjacent structures is appropriate [33-35].

 Androgen suppression should not be routinely given for low-risk patients.
-It can be given to certain low and intermediate risk patients with large glands for volume reduction in those using a technique that requires prostate cytoreduction [35].
+It can be given to certain patients with large glands for volume reduction in those utilizing a technique that requires prostate downsizing [36].